On super Pl\"{u}cker embedding and cluster algebras: Super Pl u cker embedding. ``Algebraic'' case

 \begin{example} Let $k=2$.
 For an even bivector $T=T^{ab}e_a\wed e_b$, the ``super Pl\"ucker'' relations will be

 Note that here $\widetilde{T^{ab}}=\at+\bt$ and $T^{ab}=-(-1)^{\at\bt}T^{ba}$. \end{example}

-It is easy to see that a permutation of indices $a,b,c,d$ will not change the relation~\eqref{eq.plueckfor2} for given $a,b,c,d$.
-Indeed, this follows from the construction of relations in the previous subsection, but also can be checked directly.
+One can see that a permutation of indices $a,b,c,d$ will not change the relation~\eqref{eq.plueckfor2} for given $a,b,c,d$.
+This follows from the construction of relations in the previous subsection, but also can be checked directly.
+(See Example~\ref{ex.ktwocont} below, where it will become clear.)
 In order to analyze~\eqref{eq.plueckfor2} for all possible combinations of indices, it is convenient to express $T$ in a more detailed way as

 In the first line of~\eqref{eq.Tgeneral}, the summation is over all combinations of indices $a,b$ that run over $\{1,\ldots,n\}\sqcup \{\hat 1,\ldots,\hat m\}$.
 In the second line, we separate even and odd indices so that in the first term the values of $a,b$ are restricted to $\{1,\ldots,n\}$ and we use $\la,\mu\in \{1,\ldots,m\}$.
 Here $\e_{\mu}:=e_{\hat \mu}$, $\t^{a\mu}:=T^{a\hat \mu}$ and $S^{\la \mu}:=T^{\hat\la \hat\mu}$.
 The components $T^{ab}$, $a,b=1,\ldots,n$, and $S^{\la \mu}$ are even.
 The components $\t^{a\mu}$ are odd.
 Compare~\eqref{eq.T} in Example~\ref{ex.2in4.1}.